Struggling to understand how to implement The Minimum Necessary Standard?

 levelof access to PHI for all employees that access systems or paper records that contain PHI.
 Document this in their job description and share this with the employee.

-- Utilize the roles and responsibilities to create and information access management program that uses technical and/or behavioral controls to limit access to PHI to only the information that individual employees need to perform their jobs.
+- Utilize the roles and responsibilities to create an information access management program that uses technical and/or behavioral controls to limit access to PHI to only the information that individual employees need to perform their jobs.

 - Administrative Controls – Training: Provide all employees who access PHI with the training needed to understand their job duties, their access rights, the limitations of their access rights, the minimum necessary standard, and the consequences for violating the standard.

-- Technical Controls – Information Access Management: If reasonable, develop a granular role-based permissions system in all applications that contain PHI that will limit data access for each role to only the minimum amount necessary needed for staff to do their job
+- Technical Controls – Information Access Management: If reasonable, develop a granular role-based permissions system in all applications that contain PHI that will limit data access for each role to only the minimum amount necessary needed for staff to do their job.

-- Technical Controls – Audit: If reasonable, configure information system monitoring to identify when staff has viewed information that is not needed for them to perform their job
+- Technical Controls – Audit: If reasonable, configure information system monitoring to identify when staff has viewed information that is not needed for them to perform their job.

-- Investigate violations of the minimum necessary standard and apply appropriate sanctions
+- Investigate violations of the minimum necessary standard and apply appropriate sanctions.

 - Administrative Controls – Security Incident Investigation: Regularly review audit records and incident reports to identify staff members who may have knowingly or unknowingly obtained more access than the minimum necessary.
 Document how the incident occurred, whether PHI was involved, and the actions you have taken to resolve the incident and report the incident to the required parties.